 Coat and Color: Short and smooth or long and silky coat; colors include white with red, brown or brindle markings; a black mask is typically seen

 Also referred to as the French mastiff, the Dogue de Bordeaux is another big dog with high slobber potential.
 These dogs are loyal and generally playful and docile with their families.
 But they are powerful and have a strong protective instinct, so training and socialization are a must.
 The Dogue de Bordeaux is a brachycephalic (short-nosed) breed prone to overheating.
 This facial structure contributes to the breed's wrinkly, jowly muzzle, which can be a gathering spot for slobber.

 Height: 23 to 27 inches (male); 23 to 26 inches (female)

 Weight: 110 pounds and up (male); 99 pounds and up (female)

 Coat and Color: Short muzzle with wrinkles; short coat in various shades of fawn, ranging from light to dark red; small patches of white may be present

 Life Expectancy: 5 to 8 years

 03 of 10

-Physical Characteristics: Large and powerful breed with folds of skin across their body, and particularly around their face.
-Their coat is short and smooth and the colors are black and tan, liver and tan, and red
+Coat and Color: Folds of skin across the body and particularly around the face; short, smooth coat; comes in black and tan, liver and tan, and red

 04 of 10